JordanBCX/BeamAlert/README.md

 ###### Suggestions

-If you have any suggestions do not be afraid to create and issue here on GitHub or send an email to admin@theibex.net with the subject "Beam.Pro Bot Suggestion".
+If you have any suggestions do not be afraid to create an issue here on GitHub or send an email to admin@theibex.net with the subject "Beam.Pro Bot Suggestion".